BA(Hons) Broadcast Journalism

 Watch: The learning and teaching experience

-- Introduction to Public Relations and Communications
+- Introduction to Journalism and Public Communication

 - Civic Journalism

-- Introduction to Broadcast Journalism
+- Introduction to Broadcast Journalism.

 - Broadcast Journalism 1

 - Broadcast Journalism 2

 - Media Regulation and Law.

 You will study: